xapian/xapian-gsoc-proposal/proposal.rst

 Week 10: July 29 - August 4

+	- Buffer for previous work (if any)
+		- This week has less task as PyPy bindings can take more time than assumed
 	- Create readme file
 	- Discuss and create licence.md file
 	- Generate distribution archive